 What is Automatic Voter Registration?

-Currently, eligible citizens have the choice to register to vote when they get their driver’s license through motor-voter provisions.
-This ‘opt-in’ process leaves room for many eligible voters to remain unregistered despite this opportunity.
+Currently, in its most common application under the Motor-Voter Act, eligible citizens have the choice to register to vote when they get their driver’s license through motor-voter provisions.
+However, because they have to opt-in, many eligible voters don’t end up getting registered.

 Why Automatic Voter Registration?